Advertisement

 ready-to-dry

-• Let this stay over night.
-No need to flip this after sometime.
+• Let this stay overnight.
+No need to flip this after some time.

 dried-appalam